What is Farm To Table?

 Plants are easy to produce, just find a garden and grow the ingredient you want to use for farm to table food.

 - Harvest your food or slaughter your animal

 When your crops are mature and ready for consumption, it is time to bring them from the farm to the store or for packaging.
 Depending on your garden’s size, you can either harvest your produce yourself using your hands or machinery or hire people to help you harvest.

 You will need to slaughter it as soon as it has reached the right age for your animal.
-Just so you know, animals are usually scared or stunned before they are slaughtered to prevent them from feeling any pain.
-You can do this using an electric current, carbon dioxide, or a captive bolt pistol.

 Not all crops mature healthily; there are those with poor quality or affected by pesticides.
 You want to grade them and separate the quality crops from bad ones.